BeaCoden/coding/Tasks/CBE/JavaScript/README.md

 # Description

-Exercises of my first steps with javascript.
+Exercises of my first steps with JavaScript.